‘Miss Iron Bum’ Bakhar Nabieva Shows Off In A Thong In Post-Workout Selfie

 Bakhar Nabieva spent some quality time in the gym, then gave her a fans a glimpse of the results.

 The fitness model shared a racy video of herself in the gym, bending over to show off why she earned the nickname “Miss Iron Bum.”
-The video was a huge hit, and so was the Instagram selfie that came just a few hours later showing Bakhar wearing a thong and showing off the fruits of her labor.
+The video was a huge hit, and so was the Instagram selfie that came just a few hours later, showing Nabieva wearing a thong and showing off the fruits of her labor.

 The picture went over very well with the fitness model’s fans, attracting plenty of likes and compliments for her rock-hard physique.